Jack Branning: 2015–present

 Realising he cannot cope with looking after Amy and Ricky as a single parent, Jack later hires Ingrid Solberg (Pernille Broch) to be their nanny.
 However, after she shows repeated lateness, Jack offers her to move in with him and when the children start to like her, they decide to go camping together with Honey and her children, Janet (Grace) and Will (Freddie Phillips).
 When Jack is reminded that this is the first family trip without Ronnie, Ingrid comforts him telling him that he is venting his grief to the people he cares about.
 When their chemistry begins to grow, Jack and Ingrid share a passionate kiss which he instantly begins to regret.
 However they later decide to remain friends and Ingrid continues to look after Amy and Ricky.
 When the residents learn that Max has been involved in a redevelopment plan of Albert Square with James Willmott-Brown (William Boyde), Jack supports him and discovers Max is self-harming.
 Jack, Lauren and Abi confront Max about the redevelopment plan where he reveals that his motive was for revenge, as everyone had abandoned him when he went to prison.
 Max then breaks all of Jack's family photos and tells him that their family is worth nothing.
 Despite this, Jack refuses to give up on Max.
 However, Charlie returns to Walford with Matthew and exposes the full extent of Max's betrayal to Jack.
 Jack is heartbroken when he learns that Max paid Charlie to take Matthew away from him and he also disowns Max, telling him that he is a lost cause and can never change.
 However, on the anniversary of Ronnie's death, Jack and Max reunite when Jack comforts Max when he breaks down due to Abi being critically ill.
-After Abi's funeral, Jack tries to woo Mel Owen (Tamzin Outhwaite) after she returns to Walford and rents a sports car, which initially impresses her but her son, Hunter Owen (Charlie Winter) sabotages the car so it will not start, fearing that Jack would replace his late father Steve Owen (Martin Kemp).
+Following Abi's funeral, Jack tries to woo Mel Owen (Tamzin Outhwaite) after she returns to Walford and rents a sports car, which initially impresses her but her son, Hunter Owen (Charlie Winter) sabotages the car so it will not start, fearing that Jack would replace his late father Steve Owen (Martin Kemp).
 Despite Hunter's attempts to stop it, Mel eventually starts a relationship with Jack.